na-na-hi/renget/archive/tipzanon.md

 Hi, I'm Tipzy.
 I make chatbots and some people think they're okay.
 I've been a writer for years and I try to make that obvious in my work, giving characters actual, consistent answers to questions you might have for them and believable backgrounds and personalities.
 I work primarily with Tavern AI and use several models to test my cards.
 My cards are also available on [chub](https://www.chub.ai/users/Tipzanon) and sometimes [pygmalion booru](https://booru.plus/+pygmalion/user:tipzanon) when I remember to upload to it.
 If you have card suggestions, questions, or just want to tell me I'm awful: tipzanon@proton.me.

 !!! info
-	-> Updates: New alternate art for Jocelyn - have some delicious goth elf cock.
-Uploaded a requested card, Lily Evergreen, to Megacity East. <-
+	-> ⭐ Updates: New character: Elisabeth - a romantic vampire maid from France.
+Megacity East's lorebook also got updated with entries about goblins, vampires and World War III! ⭐ <-

 [TOC]